Azzbo77/AI-Agent-Bundle/README.md

 - Logging is handled by Loki and Promtail, configured via loki-config.yaml and promtail-config.yaml in the project root.
 - Grafana provides a UI at http://<your-host-ip>:3000:
   1. Login: admin / <your_secure_password> (set in .env or defaults to admin).
-  2. Add Loki data source: URL http://loki:3100.
+  2. Add Loki data source: http://loki:3100 → “Save & Test.”
-  3. Explore logs with queries like {container="ollama-n8n-compose-ollama-1"}.
+  3. Explore logs: Query {container=~".+"} or {container="ollama-n8n-compose-ollama-1"} in “Explore.”
+  4. Dashboard: Create “AI Agent Logs”:
+     - Add visualization → Loki → Query: {container=~".+"}.
+     - Set visualization to “Logs.”
+     - Save as “AI Agent Logs.”

 **9. Access n8n**
 - Open your browser: https://<your-host-ip>:5678